-Water pressure is not directly a function of water tank volume, but, rather, of depth.
-For example, if 1,000,000 gallons of water were spread out so thin as to be only 1 inch deep at any point, it wouldn't have much pressure at all.
+Water pressure is not a direct function of water tank volume, but of depth.
+For example, if you spread out 1,000,000 gallons of water so thin as to be only 1 inch deep at any point, it wouldn't have much pressure at all.
 If the same volume were poured into a column with sides measuring 1 foot wide, the pressure at the bottom would be ten times greater than at the bottom of the ocean.
-If some lateral measurement of the tank were known in addition to the volume, then you would be able calculate the water pressure at the tank’s bottom point.
+If you know some lateral measurement of the tank in addition to the volume, you can calculate the water pressure at the tank’s bottom point.

 Determine the water pressure at the bottom of a full, upright cylinder by dividing the volume by the product of pi (?) multiplied by radius squared (R^2): V = ?R^2.
 This gives the height.
 If the height is in feet, then multiply by 0.4333 to get pounds per square inch (PSI).
 If the height is in meters, multiply by 1.422 to get PSI.
 Pi, or ?, is the constant ratio of the circumference to the diameter in all circles.
 An approximation of pi is 3.14159.